-Illustrative Controls: 3.8.1 The CA has a managed process for developing and maintaining its business continuity plans.
-The CA has a business continuity planning strategy based on an appropriate risk assessment.
-3.8.2 The CA has a business continuity plan to maintain or restore the CA's operations in a timely manner following interruption to, or failure of, critical CA processes.
-The CA's business continuity plan addresses the following: a) the conditions for activating the plans; b) emergency procedures; c) fall-back procedures; d) resumption procedures; e) a maintenance schedule for the plan; f) awareness and education requirements; g) the responsibilities of the individuals; h) recovery time objective (RTO) and recovery point objective (RPO); andi) regular testing of contingency plans.
-3.8.3 The CA's business continuity plans include disaster recovery processes for all critical components of a CA system, including the hardware, software and keys, in the event of a failure of one or more of these components.
-Specifically: a) cryptographic devices used for storage of backup CA private keys are securely stored at an off-site location in order for the CA to recover in the event of a disaster at the primary CA facility; and b) the requisite secret key shares or key components, needed to use and manage the disaster recovery cryptographic devices, are securely stored at an off-site location.
-3.8.4 Backup copies of essential business information are regularly taken.
-The security requirements of these copies are consistent with the controls for the information backed up.
-3.8.5 The CA identifies and arranges for an alternate site where core PKI operations can be restored in the event of a disaster at the CA's primary site.
-Fall-back equipment and backup media are sited at a safe distance to avoid damage from disaster at the main site.
-3.8.6 The CA's business continuity plans include procedures for securing its facility to the extent possible during the period of time following a disaster and prior to restoring a secure environment either at the original or a remote site.
-3.8.7 The CA's business continuity plans address the recovery procedures used when computing resources, software, and/or data are corrupted or suspected to be corrupted.
-3.8.8 Business continuity plans are tested regularly to ensure that they are up to date and effective.
-3.8.9 Business continuity plans define an acceptable system outage time, recovery time, and the average time between failures as disclosed in the CP and/or CPS.
+- 3.8.2 The CA has a business continuity plan to maintain or restore the CA's operations in a timely manner following interruption to, or failure of, critical CA processes.
+The CA's business continuity plan addresses the following: - a. the conditions for activating the plans; - b. emergency procedures; - c. fall-back procedures; - d. resumption procedures; - e. a maintenance schedule for the plan; - f. awareness and education requirements; - g. the responsibilities of the individuals; - h. recovery time objective (RTO) and recovery point objective (RPO); and - i. regular testing of contingency plans. - 3.8.3 The CA's business continuity plans include disaster recovery processes for all critical components of a CA system, including the hardware, software and keys, in the event of a failure of one or more of these components.
+Specifically: - a. cryptographic devices used for storage of backup CA private keys are securely stored at an off-site location in order for the CA to recover in the event of a disaster at the primary CA facility; and - b. the requisite secret key shares or key components, needed to use and manage the disaster recovery cryptographic devices, are securely stored at an off-site location. - 3.8.4 Backup copies of essential business information are regularly taken.
+The security requirements of these copies are consistent with the controls for the information backed up. - 3.8.5 The CA identifies and arranges for an alternate site where core PKI operations can be restored in the event of a disaster at the CA's primary site.
+Fall-back equipment and backup media are sited at a safe distance to avoid damage from disaster at the main site. - 3.8.6 The CA's business continuity plans include procedures for securing its facility to the extent possible during the period of time following a disaster and prior to restoring a secure environment either at the original or a remote site. - 3.8.7 The CA's business continuity plans address the recovery procedures used when computing resources, software, and/or data are corrupted or suspected to be corrupted. - 3.8.8 Business continuity plans are tested regularly to ensure that they are up to date and effective.

-Illustrative Controls: 3.8.10 Business continuity plans are maintained by regular reviews and updates to ensure their continuing effectiveness.
+Disaster Recovery, Backups, and Business Continuity Management 3.8.9 Business continuity plans define an acceptable system outage time, recovery time, and the average time between failures as disclosed in the CP and/or CPS.
+3.8.10 Business continuity plans are maintained by regular reviews and updates to ensure their continuing effectiveness.
 3.8.11 The CA maintains procedures for the termination, notification of affected entities, and for transferring relevant archived CA records to a custodian as disclosed in the CP and/or CPS.

-Criterion 3.9 Monitoring and Compliance The CA maintains controls to provide reasonable assurance that: it conforms with the relevant legal, regulatory and contractual requirements; compliance with the CA's security policies and procedures is ensured; the effectiveness of the system audit process is maximised and interference to and from the system audit process is minimised; and unauthorised CA system usage is detected.
+3.9 Monitoring and Compliance

+- it conforms with the relevant legal, regulatory and contractual requirements; - compliance with the CA's security policies and procedures is ensured; - the effectiveness of the system audit process is maximised and interference to and from the system audit process is minimised; and - unauthorised CA system usage is detected.

 Explanatory Guidance: This Criterion addresses the existence of controls and business processes the CA has in place to help ensure it complies with all relevant legal requirements.
 An example would be testing if a framework is in place to help track requirements and monitor compliance.
 However, a practitioner would not test if the CA is actually in compliance with its legal requirements, and no assurance over the CA's compliance status can be provided.